terra-campaigns/unsettled/index.md

 ![](https://i.imgur.com/jrDqZJV.png)

-People settle in towns and cities and bring order to their lives and their surroundings.
+People settle in towns and cities.
+They bring order to their lives and surroundings.
 Strict hierarchy and rules apply.
 This pleases ***Law***.

-The dark places spread and fold and coil unto themselves like an ever growing virus.
+Dark places spread and fold and coil unto themselves.
+Like an ever growing virus.
-They enact their will and make the impermanent.
+They make the impermanent.
 This pleases ***Chaos***.

 ***Law*** and ***Chaos*** hate each other destructively.
 They can only act on their hate through their acolytes.

 You led a normal life.
-But not anymore.
+Not anymore.
 You are now ***unsettled***.

 ---